Introduction: How to Make Edible Arrangement With Ginger, Lemon and Honey Jars

 Not just to look stunning, but also to hide wooden sticks that remained visible.

-You can find more recipes at my personal blog: how to make edible bouquet.
+More recipes can be found on my eBook : how to make edible bouquet.

 Please share your results.
 Thank you!